Think Later

 Think Later is the second studio album by Canadian singer Tate McRae, released on December 8, 2023, through RCA Records.
 It was co-executive produced by Ryan Tedder and promoted by the release of two singles and one promotional single.
 The lead single "Greedy" was released on September 15, 2023, followed by "Exes" on November 17, 2023, and promotional single "Run for the Hills" on December 8, 2023.
+Critics have described it as a trap-pop and dance-pop record.

-McRae has embarked on a tour of Europe, North America, and Oceania throughout 2024 in support of the album.
+McRae embarked on a tour of Europe, North America, and Oceania throughout 2024 in support of the album.
 The album peaked within the top ten in Canada, Australia, New Zealand, Belgium, Norway, the United Kingdom, Ireland, the Netherlands, Switzerland, Sweden, Denmark, and the United States.
-Critics have described it as a trap-pop, alternative R&B, and dance-pop record.

 Background

 McRae called the experience of writing the album "one of the most stressful, exciting, nerve racking, and fun things [she has] ever gone through", saying that she has lived the past year "a little less with [her] head and a little more with [her] intuition" and hoped that listeners can "feel that through the music".
 A press release expressed that it explores "the all-too-relatable feelings of falling in love and embracing the raw emotions that you experience as a result of leading with your intuition and heart".